 I am even more emotional today than I ever was and I don’t care.
 The affection of my children particularly brings me great energy and joy – I crave it constantly.
 At times I start to cry but my kids know these tears as “Dad’s got happy tears again!”

 Life can feel normal and you can live a quality life even with a serious illness.
-I gain much strength and positivity from staying connected with other cancer patients.
+I gain much strength and positive attitude from staying connected with other cancer patients.
 I have met some incredibly inspirational people in both Australia and overseas.
 In May 2016, I attended a national USA lung cancer summit (“HOPE”) run by a wonderful organisation called Lungevity in Washington D.C – where I met many patients of varied ages.
 We have an invisible bond, a brother/sisterhood, and we just know how to make each other feel good about life.
-We all definitely have in common a passionate commitment to paying more attention to the simple things in life that ultimately matter most… love, compassion, a sense of belonging, breathing fresh air and family.
+We all definitely have in common a passionate commitment to paying more attention to the simple things in life that ultimately matter most … love, compassion, a sense of belonging, breathing fresh air and family.